jhairssteven/mini-bream/src/autonomous_catamaran_ws/src/mission_planner/README.md

 roslaunch mission_planner action_client.launch client_type:=API
 ```
 your custom package or script should publish your desired goal to the `/move_base_simple/goal` topic.
 See [radomGoal.py](/src/autonomous_catamaran_ws/src/mission_planner/src/randomGoal.py) for a sample.

+Note: `/move_base_simple/goal` is also the topic to with RViz button 2D Nav goal publishes to, so you can send navigation goals through RViz too.